 What Is Titanium Dioxide?

-Titanium dioxide is an odorless, white inert mineral that is naturally found on the earth’s surface.
-(1) Its bright color, high refractive index, ability to filter UV rays, and opaqueness make it a great pigment extensively used in sunscreens and other skin and personal care products like powders, blushes, soaps, lotions, and toothpastes.
+Titanium dioxide is an odorless, white inert mineral that is naturally found on the earth’s surface(1).
+It is a popular natural ingredient in many mineral makeup products.
+Its bright color, high refractive index, ability to filter UV rays, and opaqueness make it a great pigment extensively used in sunscreens and other skin and personal care products like powders, blushes, soaps, lotions, and toothpastes.
 It is also used in paints, prosthetics, plastics, ceramics, papers, and food additives.

 There have been some safety concerns regarding the usage of titanium dioxide in skin care products.
 How safe is it for the skin?
 Find out below.

 Is Titanium Dioxide Safe For Skin?
 Are There Any Side Effects?

 Most commercial skin care products contain micronized titanium dioxide coated with alumina, dimethicone, silica, and trimethoxy capryl silane.
 Hence, it does not penetrate deep into the skin.